pingidentity/terraform-provider-pingdirectory/docs/resources/default_composed_attribute_plugin.md

 ### Required

-- `attribute_type` (String) The name or OID of the attribute type for which values are to be generated.
-- `enabled` (Boolean) Indicates whether the plug-in is enabled for use.
 - `id` (String) Name of this object.
-- `value_pattern` (Set of String) Specifies a pattern for constructing the values to use for the target attribute type.

 ### Optional

+- `attribute_type` (String) The name or OID of the attribute type for which values are to be generated.
 - `description` (String) A description for this Plugin
+- `enabled` (Boolean) Indicates whether the plug-in is enabled for use.
 - `exclude_base_dn` (Set of String) The set of base DNs below which composed values will not be generated.
 - `exclude_filter` (Set of String) The set of search filters that identify entries for which composed values will not be generated.
 - `include_base_dn` (Set of String) The set of base DNs below which composed values may be generated.